-More and more facility managers adapt solar energy to their buildings today.
+More and more facility managers adopt solar energy for their buildings today.
 It is not difficult to find solar panels embedded in the earth supported by concrete piers or on top of the roof supported by rails.
-In fact, there is another type of solar construction works especially well for commercial buildings–that is, solar carport.
+In fact, there is another type of solar construction that works especially well for commercial buildings–that is, solar carport.

 Solar carports serve as the cover of the parking areas as well as energy generators.
 Solar carports are pretty similar to ground mount solar panels in their structures, but solar carports are typically taller in order to provide parking space.

-Moreover, unlike commercial solar rooftops, which is attached onto the roof, the solar panels used in a solar carport are built into the roof material.
+Moreover, unlike commercial solar rooftops, which are attached to the roof, the solar panels used in a solar carport are built into the roof material.
 In other words, a solar carport does not need a roof or the ground to attach the solar panels.
 The solar panels serve as the roof themselves.

-Since solar carports can generate electricity, they can be used to provide energy for the commercial buildings as well as serving as electric vehicle charging port.
+Since solar carports can generate electricity, they can be used to provide energy for the commercial buildings as well as serve as electric vehicle charging ports.

-If you are not confident on solar carports’ ability to cover the vehicles and protect them from extreme weather like hail, research and past case studies have shown that solar panels totally have the ability to withstand hail.
-Take a look at our previous blog here if you wish to learn more about this topic.
+If you are not confident in solar carports’ ability to cover the vehicles and protect them from extreme weather like hail, research and past case studies have shown that solar panels totally have the ability to withstand hail.

-Unlike ground mounted solar panels, solar carports do not require the extra space on the ground to attach the solar panels.
-And unlike roof mounted solar array, solar carports can adjust to more flexible angles in order to convert more solar power.
+Unlike ground-mounted solar panels, solar carports do not require extra space on the ground to attach the solar panels.
+In addition, solar carports can adjust to more flexible angles in order to convert more solar power.

 According to Carport Structures Corporation, some advantages of solar carports include: